 - 1st Edition: 2022 March 3, general story, but German brands only.

-- USA to be added
+- Ford to be updated

 - Update history for rise of ICE and hydrogen history to reflect ‘killing of electric car’.